datasciencecampus/pygrams/README.md

 #### Using a pre-pickled TFIDF file (-it)

-In order save processing time, a pre-pickled TFIDF output file may be loaded instead of creating TFIDF by processing a document source:
+In order save processing time, a pre-pickled TFIDF output file may be loaded instead of creating TFIDF by processing a document source.
+These files are cached automatically upon the first run with data and the directory hosting them inherits the outputs name given.
+Running pygrams with cached tfidf matrix:

 ```
-python pygrams.py -it -out-tfidf.pkl_1.bz2
+python pygrams.py -it USPTO-mdf-0.05
 ```

 ### TFIDF Dictionary